 - Dunlop EP103 Echoplex

 A simple but quality pedal that succeeds in emulating the venerable Maestro Echoplex from the ’60s, one of the first tape echos.
 The tiny “Age” control makes the repeats increasingly degraded.
 It’s the only pedal in this list with remote Tap Tempo functionality and stereo functionality.
+Loved by many, this is one of the best sounding delay pedals on the market.

 Pros: Delivers a variety of complex and dynamic tones (including stereo ones!) with just a few controls; Cons: It has trouble with some 3rd party PSUs